amrud/salesforce-packager/README.md

 ## Getting Started

-These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
+These instructions will get you the installation file of the project and running on your local machine

 ### Prerequisites